111. First Special Speaking and Reading Course. (4). (FL).

 325. Practice in Writing and Speaking German.
 German 232 or the equivalent (placement test).
 (3).
 (Excl).

 The sequence of German 325 and 326 is primarily intended to improve fluency and accuracy in written and spoken German.
 One hour each week is devoted to a systematic grammar review including translation from English to German.
-The remaining class time is devoted to German conversation based on readings and topics chosen at the discretion of the individual instructor.
+The remaining class time is devoted to German conversation based on a discussion of a reading text and of other topics chosen at the discretion of the individual instructor.
 A German essay of one or two pages is assigned approximately every week.
 One or more five-minute oral presentations may be required.
 There are midterm and final examinations.

 326. Practice in Writing and Speaking German.
 German 232 or the equivalent (placement test).
 (3).
 (Excl).